chris19o4/Image-Classification-CNN/README.md

 # dlnd_project2

-This is the first project assignment of Udacity's Deep Learning Nanodegree Foundation.
-"Your first neural network"
+This is the second project assignment of Udacity's Deep Learning Nanodegree Foundation.
+"Project 2: Image Classification"